FlowFuse/website/src/blog/2023/02/flowforge-1-4-0-released.md

 You can also get help on [the Node-RED forums](https://discourse.nodered.org/)

-AS well as in the [forum within our Github project](https://github.com/flowforge/flowforge/discussions)
+As well as in the [forum within our Github project](https://github.com/flowforge/flowforge/discussions)

 Chat with us on the `#flowforge` channel on the [Node-RED Slack workspace](https://nodered.org/slack)